atick-faisal/label-studio/docs/source/guide/storage.md

     - In the **Access Key ID** field, specify the access key ID of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **Secret Access Key** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **Session Token** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - <div class="enterprise-only">(Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
+    - <div class="enterprise-only">(Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Annotation Hub.
 The storage credentials associated with the bucket must include the ability to delete bucket objects.
-Leave disabled to not take any action on annotations if they are deleted in Label Studio. </div>
+Leave disabled to not take any action on annotations if they are deleted in Annotation Hub. </div>
 8. Click **Add Storage**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync export storage](https://api.labelstud.io/api-reference/api-reference/export-storage/s-3/sync)